Zum Hauptinhalt springen

 Utilizing insights from media reports published across the world's ten biggest media markets, Levy argues that there are a series of conditions which artists and cultural actors negotiate once they achieve any kind of success in mainstream media, while local queer references remain unseen in the wider media world.
 For that reason, he argues for stronger incentives for communities to accept and acknowledge the work of queer people before and after commoditization.

-Helton Levy is a journalist and Lecturer in Communication and Media Studies at John Cabot University in Rome, Italy.
-He holds a PhD in Sociology from City, University of London, UK.
-He is the author of The Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media (2018) and several articles on counter-hegemonic media and media discourse.
+Helton Levy is lecturer in digital and visual media at London Metropolitan University.
+He is the author of The Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media (2018) and several articles on gender, media, and digital culture.

 Acknowledgments